State's new coronavirus cases rise by 6,093; death toll climbs by 58 to pass 3,500

 A 17-year-old boy from Pasco County, who was counted as a confirmed case last Friday, previously was the youngest person to die from coronavirus.
 Others in the 15-24 age class are a 22-year-old woman from Palm Beach County, a 23-year-old woman from Miami-Dade County and a 22-year-old man from Pinellas.
 Twenty people from 25 to 34 also have died from the virus.

-The oldest is a 108-year-old women from Miami-Dade reported Wednesday, surpassing two women who were 104 from Sarasota and Hillsborough.
-A total of 1,238 people 85 and older have died in the state from the virus, an increase of 10 in one day.
+The oldest is a 108-year-old women from Miami-Dade.
+A total of 1,260 people 85 and older have died in the state from the virus, an increase of 22 in one day.

-Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older in data through Monday.
+Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older.
 A smaller percentage of older people have tested positive – 29 percent age 55 and older – compared with 40 percent two weeks ago – and 8 percent 75 and older.

-Palm Beach County's death count is higher than 18 states, including New Mexico at 493 but behind Nevada at 504, which reported 4 new deaths Monday.
+Palm Beach County's death count is higher than 20 states, including Delaware at 509, which reported 2 new deaths Tuesday.

+The state identified six deaths in Palm Beach County on Tuesday: four men and two women, ranging from 37 to 93.

-In Indian River, Fellsmere, which has a population of 5,754, increased by 9 to 176, compared with only 3 on May 31.
+In Indian River, Fellsmere, which has a population of 5,754, decreased by 1 to 175, compared with only 3 on May 31.
+Sometimes the state revised data.

 The state doesn't list total deaths by city.